Waiver of exemption on property lettings

 The rules also provided that if and when the waiver was subsequently cancelled, the landlord was liable to pay to Revenue an amount equal to the excess of any VAT reclaimed over VAT paid in respect of all properties which were subject to the waiver.

-However, a taxpayer’s obligation to make this cancellation payment was successfully challenged based on EU VAT principles in the Irish High Court judgment in the Killarney Consortium v.
-The Revenue Commissioners case which was delivered in December 2024.
+However, a taxpayer’s obligation to make this cancellation payment was successfully challenged based on EU VAT principles in the Irish High Court judgment in the Killarney Consortium versus The Revenue Commissioners case which was delivered in December 2024.

-Following this judgment, Revenue issued an updated Tax & Duty Manual (TDM) on 23 June 2025 confirming that, with effect from 20 December 2024, Revenue will no longer seek to collect a cancellation payment when a waiver is cancelled.
+Following this judgment, Revenue issued an updated Tax & Duty Manual on 23 June 2025 confirming that, with effect from 20 December 2024, Revenue will no longer seek to collect a cancellation payment when a waiver is cancelled.

 The Bill contains measures which will result in all remaining waivers being automatically cancelled on the date of passing of the Finance Act and no amount being payable to Revenue in respect of that cancellation.

-This will mean that any lettings which are currently subject to VAT as a result of a waiver of exemption applying will default to becoming VAT exempt lettings when the Finance Act is passed, unless the landlord has exercised the landlord’s option to tax in accordance with the new rules in place since 1 July 2008.
+This will mean that any lettings which are currently subject to VAT as a result of a waiver of exemption applying will default to becoming VAT exempt lettings when the Finance Act is passed, unless the landlord has exercised the landlord’s option to tax in accordance with the rules in place since 1 July 2008.

 It should also be noted that it is not possible to exercise a landlord’s option to tax in some cases, including residential lettings and lettings where the tenant (or any other occupant of the let property) is connected to the landlord and has less than 90% VAT recovery entitlement.